-The simulated response of Greenland ice sheet is affected by the method options explored in the experiments presented in this paper, and is partly explained by the difference in the initial state and partly by that in the initial drifts.
-Replacement of the bedrock topography (O to A) as well as the
+The simulated response of the Greenland ice sheet is affected by the method options explored in the experiments presented in this paper and is explained partly by the difference in the initial state and partly by that in the initial drifts.
+Replacement of the bedrock topography (O to A) as well as the sub-melt sliding treatment (A to B) leads to lower elevations in some regions and thus larger responses under futurewarming scenarios due to the elevation-ablation feedback.
+Prohibiting ice-margin advance (D to E and so on) suppress ice-sheet growth under the constant future-climate scenario C0, and thus the relative responses under warming climate scenarios C1-C3 become smaller.
+The replacement of initialization method whether free or fixed to the observation (B to D) leads to smaller responses under future-warming scenarios, which cannot simply be explained by the difference in the initial volume for some particular cases.
+As shown in Table 2, the initial ice-sheet volumes of B:v1, B':v1, and B':v2 are larger than those with fixed topography spin-up experiments, while the simulated VAF response are larger.
+This is due to inconsistency in the internal temperature field due to fixed topography spin-up, which leads to larger drift under the constant-climate scenario to approach the steady more rapidly, in this case, to larger ice-sheet volume and leads to smaller response due to the elevation-ablation feedback.

-- submelt sliding treatment (A to B) leads to lower elevations in some regions and thus larger responses under future warming scenarios due to the elevation-ablation feedback.
-Prohibiting ice-margin advance (D to E and so on) refrains ice-sheet growth under the constant future-climate scenario C0, and thus the relative responses under warming climate scenarios C1-C3 become smaller.
-The replacement of initialization method whether free or fixed to the observation (B to D) - 690 leads to smaller responses under future warming scenarios, which cannot simply be explained by the difference in the initial volume for some particular cases As shown in Tab.
-2, the initial ice sheet volume of B:v1, B':v1 and B':v2 are larger than those with fixed topography spin-up experiments, while the simulated VAF response are larger.
-This is due to inconsistency in the internal temperature field due to fixed topography spinning-up, which leads to larger drift under the - 695 constant climate scenario to approach the steady-state more rapidly, in this case, to larger ice sheet volume and leads to smaller response due to the elevation-ablation feedback.
-An 'inversion' method following Pollard and DeConto (2012) is applied to compute an optimized basal coefficient field in order to emulate some of the SeaRISE models initialized with a 'tuning' method.
-Since the inverted non-uniform field depends on all model properties such as bedrock - 700 topography, surface mass balance, the basal sliding formulation, and ice-flow mechanics, it is not guaranteed that the result with the non-uniform field in the present paper explains the behavior of the SeaRISE models using a 'tuning' method.
-However, since at least the SeaRISE models with free topography spin-up including IcIES have qualitatively similar results (overestimated thickness around the margin while underestimated in the interior), the computed basal sliding coefficient field - 705 in the present paper may capture the general characteristics of the expected inverted basal sliding coefficient field.
-The inverted field in the present paper generally shows larger values around the margin and smaller in the interior, which leads to a larger response around the margin and a smaller response in the interior, under the future climate scenarios.
+An inversion method following Pollard and DeConto (2012) is applied to compute an optimized basal coefficient field in order to emulate some of the SeaRISE models initialized with a tuning method.
+Since the inverted non-uniform field depends on all model properties such as bedrock topography, surface mass balance, the basal-sliding formulation, and ice-flow mechanics, it is not guaranteed that the result with the non-uniform field in the present paper explains the behavior of the SeaRISE models using a tuning method.
+However, since at least the SeaRISE models with free topography spin-up including IcIES have qualitatively similar results (overestimated thickness around the margin while underestimated in the interior), the computed basal-sliding coefficient field in the present paper may capture the general characteristics of the expected inverted basal-sliding coefficient field.
+The inverted field in the present paper generally shows larger values around the margin and smaller in the interior, which leads to a larger response around the margin and a smaller response in the interior, under the future-climate scenarios.
 The total response of Greenland ice sheet is determined how much both responses are compensated.
-At least throughout the - configuration of the present paper, the simulated total responses in VAF do not significantly deviate from the uniform basal sliding coefficient cases.
-The four methods examined in the series of transient spin-up, O-A-B-D-E with all cases of the basal sliding coefficients v1 to v4 under all the future climate scenarios C1 to C3 (bluish group in Fig. 2) are related to the ice flow but do not relate to the model inputs.
-Among these four aspects, the - 715 inclusion of submelt sliding enhances the ice-sheet response strongest (A to B), but using "fixed-topography" spin-up cancels and even reduces this impact (B to D).
-Prohibition of ice-sheet advance is a secondary influence that can reduce the sensitivity (D to E).
-For the lower future-climate scenario case C1, the combination of all four aspects (Fig. 2a) affects the volume loss as much as 42%, which leads to the response of 19.8 cm sea level equivalent in experiment E.
+At least throughout the configuration of the present paper, the simulated total responses in VAF do not significantly deviate from the uniform basal-sliding coefficient cases.